AlynxZhou/mvmath/README.md

 Based on struct of array.

-You need to use C standard math library libm.so (`-lm`) to use this.
+You need to link C standard math library libm.so (`-lm`) to use this.

 Data types: